 This is where an airplane wing and helicopter rotor blade take on different characteristics.
 The rotor is spinning just like a propeller and therefore not only produces lift it also produces thrust.

-Now let’s tilt the propeller on the helicopter a little bit with our cyclic helicopter controls, how about tilting it forward.
+Now let’s tilt the propeller on the helicopter a little bit with our cyclic helicopter controls; how about tilting it forward a little off perfectly level horizontal.
 What happens?
 There is still thrust pulling the heli up but there is also a small component (or vector) of thrust pulling the heli forward now.
 Same idea if we tilt the propeller backward – the helicopter will move backwards.
 These two movements are referred to as pitching.
 More specifically pitching forward and pitching backward.

 You will often hear of aileron and elevator being used in the RC heli world since RC radios (fixed wing and heli) refer to those two channels as aileron and elevator - never cyclic roll & cyclic pitch.
 Helicopters of course don't have ailerons and elevators so to be correct, I always try to use the terms cyclic roll and cyclic pitch.
 I just wanted to mention why you will also hear aileron and elevator thrown around from time to time.

 Let’s look at our forward flight example of tilting the propeller again.
 This time instead of tilting the propeller forward we will change the pitch angles of the rotor blade.
-For forward flight we will want the rotor to lift on the rear half of its travel more than the front half - in effect, tilting or pitching the helicopter forward.
+For forward flight we will want the rotor to lift on the rear half of the rotor disc more than the front half; in effect, tilting or pitching the helicopter forward.
 What do helicopter pilots (RC and real) call this – forward cyclic.